nazmzadeh/Vehicle-Detection-Counting/README.md

-# 🚗 Vehicle Detection & Counting (YOLO26 + OpenCV)
+# 🚗 Vehicle Detection, Tracking & Analysis (YOLO26 + OpenCV)

-This project performs real-time vehicle detection, tracking, and traffic counting using a YOLO-based model (YOLO26 compatible) and OpenCV.

-It detects vehicles in video streams, tracks them across frames, and counts them when they cross a virtual line.
+This project performs real-time vehicle detection, tracking, and traffic counting using a YOLO-based model and OpenCV.
+It detects vehicles in video streams, tracks them across frames, counts them when they cross a virtual line, and analyzes the collected data to extract traffic insights.

-## -- Features
+## Features

 - Real-time vehicle detection using YOLO
 - Multi-object tracking with persistent IDs